MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

 The command prompt for a R is `>`.
-You can hand-type commands line by line, or copy-paste multiple commands at once.
+You can hand-type commands line by line, or copy-paste multi-line command.
 Press Enter to execute the statement.

 ## What you will learn in this tutorial

-1. Convert text data to the .xdf data file format.
+1. Convert CSV data to the XDF data file format.
-2. Summarize your data.
+2. Get information about the data
+3. Summarize data
-3. Fit a linear model to the data.
+4. Fit a linear model to the data.
-4. Create a new .xdf file, sub-setting the original data set and performing data transformations.
+5. Create a new .xdf file, sub-setting the original data set and performing data transformations.

 ## Locate sample data

-This tutorial uses functions and the built-in sample data files from the RevoScaleR package, which is automatically loaded whenever you start an R Server session in a console application.
+RevoScaleR includes numerous data files that are ready to use, including the *AirlineDemoSmall.csv* file.
+The sample data directory is registered with RevoScaleR, and the exact location can be returned through a "sampleDataDir" parameter on the *rxGetOption* function.

 1. Open the R console or start a Revo64 session.